Cancelled!: Critical reception

-Some critics praised the song's theme and production.
-Caitlin Robson, writing for Indy100, believed that the track showcased how Swift "has gotten a lot better at standing up and defending herself".
+"Cancelled!" received mixed reviews.
+Indy100s Sophie Thompson and Caitlin Robson described the song as "shady" and liked the song more than "Look What You Made Me Do" (2017), believing that the track showcased how Swift "has gotten a lot better at standing up and defending herself".
 Pallabi Bose from Prestige described the song as "crisp, snappy, and very much Reputation coded."
-Colliders Isabella Soares picked "Cancelled!" as the album's second-best track, deeming it one of Swift's "boldest tracks" with a dark tone and "edgy lyricism", save for the "girlboss too close to the sun" line.
-Screen Rants Gina Wurtz wrote that the song highlighted Swift's "wicked sense of humor".
+Colliders Isabella Soares picked "Cancelled!" as the album's second-best track, deeming it one of Swift's "boldest tracks" with a dark tone and "edgy lyricism", except for the "girlboss too close to the sun" line.
+Screen Rants Gina Wurtz described Swift as "wearing cancelation as a badge of honor" and wrote that the song highlighted Swift's "wicked sense of humor".
 Matthew Dwyer from PopMatters described "Cancelled!" as "an eerie and arresting takedown of the celebrity industrial complex", while Wren Graves of Consequence considered it "foot-stomper with playful lyrics that sound better than they read."
+Glamours critics received the song positively, with Chantal Waldholz calling it their favorite Sam Reed comparing the lyrics to "a bunch of hit tweets".
+Billboards Jason Lipshutz described the song as "nicely enacting Swift transforming her wounds into an icy resolve".

-Other reviewers took issue with the song's lyrics and narrative, particularly the line "Did you girl-boss too close to the sun?"
+Other reviewers took issue with the song's lyrics and narrative, particularly the line "Did you girl-boss too close to the sun?".
 India Block of The London Standard deemed the song "very fun musically", but criticized the lyrics as "a car crash of outdated millennial cringe".
-Pitchforks Anna Gaca called it "a swagless 'Look What You Made Me Do, while Beats Per Minutes Wohlmacher thought that it lacked the "manic, desperate, drunken energy" of Swift's 2017 song "Don't Blame Me".
+Pitchforks Anna Gaca called it "a swagless 'Look What You Made Me Do, while Beats Per Minutes Wohlmacher thought that it lacked the "manic, desperate, drunken energy" of "Don't Blame Me" (2017).
 The latter deemed the lyrics of the refrain "rather descriptive and strange for the biggest and most beloved pop star of our era".
 Exclaim!s Megan Lapierre argued that Swift exaggerated how she was "cancelled" in the past, trivializing real cases and turning it into a shallow, trendy statement.
 She also wrote that it "sounds like Disney villain music — the ugly stepsister of 'Vigilante Shit.

 Personnel

-Credits are adapted from album liner notes.
+Credits are adapted from the album liner notes.